-Donations of land may be gifted to The Nature Trust under the federal Ecological Gifts Program.
-There are increased tax benefits to the donor, however, the donation must comply with the eco-gift requirements.
+Donations of land may also be gifted to The Nature Trust of BC under the federal Ecological Gifts Program.
+This program offers increased tax benefits to the donor.
+However, the donation must comply with the eco-gift requirements.

-Conservation covenants provide an alternate approach to conserving habitat that does not involve the expense of acquiring the land fee simple.
+Conservation covenants provide an alternate approach to conserving habitat that does not involve the expense of purchasing the land fee simple.

-A conservation covenant is a partial interest in land.
-It is a legally binding agreement voluntarily entered into between the landowner and The Nature Trust to restrict the use of the land to protect the conservation values of the property.
+A conservation covenant provides The Nature Trust of BC with a partial interest in land.
+It is a legally binding agreement, voluntarily entered into between the landowner and The Nature Trust, which restricts the use of the land to protect the conservation values of the property in perpetuity.
 The conservation covenant is registered against the title of the land and remains on the title no matter who subsequently owns the property.
-The conservation covenant is a tool that does not require the amount of money required to purchase a property, however, it is management intensive for the holder of the covenant to conduct the required monitoring.
+The conservation covenant is a tool that does not require the money to purchase a property.
+However, it is management intensive for The Nature Trust, as the covenant holder, to conduct the required annual monitoring of the land.
 As such, The Nature Trust will seek an endowment to support the ongoing management responsibilities of the conservation covenant.

 Leases and Licenses

-The Nature Trust is also responsible for overseeing the grazing management of 47,000 hectares (116,000 acres) of habitat under long-term lease or grazing license related to the South Okanagan Biodiversity Ranches.
+The Nature Trust is also responsible for overseeing the grazing management of 47,000 hectares (116,000 acres) of wildlife habitat conserved under long-term lease or grazing license.
+These conservation lands are part of The Nature Trust’s Biodiversity Ranches located in the South Okanagan.